Ki11erRabbit/Cocoa/spec/mod.md

  bound: u64,
 }
 ```
-#### Interface Impl Table
+#### Trait Impl Table
-The interface table is as follows in binary:
+The trait impl table is as follows in binary:
 ```
-InterfaceImpleTable {
+TraitImplTable {
  length: u64,
- table: [InterfaceImpl],
+ table: [TraitImpl],
 }
 ```
-where InterfaceImpl is
+where TraitImpl is
 ```
-InterfaceImpl {
+TraitImpl {
  name: u64,
  symbolName: u64,
  methodCount: u32,